 - Quality.
-Similar to value, highlighting quality allows a customer to feel more confident about decisions.
-Try not to fall into the jargon trap — you may know that the pewter oak 10mm x 7.5 inch x 47.25 inch waterproof laminate flooring is an awesome choice for the living room because of its moisture-proof HDF panel and anti-static surface but the customer may be a little lost.
+Highlighting quality allows a customer to feel more confident about decisions.
+Try not to fall into the jargon trap — you may know that the pewter oak 10mm x 7.5 inch x 47.25 inch waterproof laminate flooring is an awesome choice for the living room due to its moisture-proof HDF panel and anti-static surface, but the customer may be a little lost.
 Break down confusing jargon and explain what these terms mean — it's a huge help, and provides a lot of content opportunities.

 - Need.
 Need, essentially, combines all of the other motivators.
-A product or service that supports how the customer identifies herself, provides a high degree of value that changes the way she experiences her life and offers the security of community and quality is a product or service that the customer will need.
+A product or service that supports how the customer identifies, provides a high degree of value and offers the security of community and quality is a product or service that the customer will need.
 Content assets that support, enhance and illustrate your home improvement brand allow you to create this sense of need in both the digital nurturing program and the tangible sales process.

 Home Improvement Marketing: Good, Better and Blow It Out of the Water